field note

 Try Haunt on a real target page tonight.

-Start free with 100 requests on RapidAPI.
+Start free with 100 requests.
 No card.
-No monthly commitment.
 Just send a URL and tell it what to extract.
+If it works, Starter gives you 5,000 successful requests/month.